 - Web development and design

 Therefore, Python programmers may also take on other job titles, including web developer, software engineer, or data analyst.
-For each of these jobs, the exact duties and requirements depend on the employer, but they all have similar benefits:
+For each of these jobs, the exact duties and requirements of the employer depend, but all have similar benefits:

 - Your work is suitable for the office, home office and remote work, all you need is a laptop and an internet connection.

-– You can be hired directly by a company or work as a freelancer.
+- You can get hired directly by a company or work as a freelancer.

 - Salaries for Python programmers are above average.

-– They have a high job security, because programmers are wanted and needed in all industries.
-The trend is upward.
+- You have a high job security, because programmers are wanted and needed in all industries.
+And the trend is rising.

-Am I qualified to become a Python Programmer?
+Am I qualified to be a Python programmer?

-In order for your career as a Python programmer to succeed, you need more than just technical knowledge.
-You also need soft skills, such as:
+To make your career as a Python programmer a success, you need more than just technical knowledge.
+Soft skills are also necessary, such as:

 - Analytical, solution-oriented thinking